 02. Focus on the task at hand

-At Digital Surgeons we take on big projects for serious clients.
+At my studio, we take on big projects for serious clients.
 To avoid the anxiety of 'The Massive To-Do List', we break things down into smaller 'sprints' and mini to-do lists.
 Taking a page from the Agile manifesto, we seek to maintain a constant 'innovation workflow' by focusing on what we need to do today to move us forward tomorrow.
 These sprints allow us to think big, test often, and fail quickly.